MakeSchool-Tutorials/html-portfolio/P2-what-is-css/content.md

 OK, so let's go with the last option for our project by adding a folder called **css** into our portfolio folder.
 It will contain all of our CSS files.

 > [action]
-> Add a folder called css to your project.
+> Add a folder called css to your project and add a file to it called portfolio.css.

 ![css folder within portfolio](./1-css-folder.png "css folder within portfolio")